 A hint of oil, but it's good olive oil instead of cod oil.
 Hey, is that a hint of peat?
 Spices and organics.

 Malted barley.
 Peculiar aroma's under the layer of grainy sweetness in the nose.

 It's a bit of a 'dichotomic' malt with a dark side to it.Wet dog in the background.

 Taste: Smooth and balanced.
 Slowly dries out.
 This has a fabulous mouth feel.

 Smooth and pleasant on the palate, before turning much drier.
-Smokier as well?
+Smokier and peatier as well?
+Yes!